 Declining an engagement because you need to focus is not the same as declining because you’re flippant about the opportunities that come your way.
 If it is meant to be then you will find additional time that works for all parties.

 If you are experiencing burnout or have already scheduled too many meetings, it is reasonable to decline a meeting to avoid overloading your schedule and preserve your mental and emotional wellbeing.
 Regardless, it is still essential to communicate your meeting availability decision politely and respectfully, providing a clear and valid reason for your inability to attend the scheduled meeting.

 If you don’t appreciate being ghosted by friends, chances are you won’t like being ghosted at work, so let’s all be a little kinder and a lot more forthcoming.

-When is it imperative to attend a scheduled meeting?
+When is it important to attend a scheduled meeting

 Determining when a meeting is too important not to attend can depend on various factors, such as the purpose of the scheduled meeting, who will be attending, and the potential outcomes or consequences of not being present.
 If the meeting involves crucial decisions or discussions that will impact your work or the organization's goals, it is likely too important not to attend.